-Moderate fitness and agility is required.
-Involves some steady, well-graded uphill walking for 1 h to reach the glacier.
+Grading; this trip is graded as Medium – Blue grading.
+Learn more about the grading system in Norway.
 The degree of difficulty and the precise route is carefully chosen to fulfill the desires and physique of the group itself.

 - What do I need to bring?

 - Raincoats may be suitable if rain.
 Jeans are not recommended on wet days as they become very cold and uncomfortable to wear.

 - A day pack is useful and a drink and snacks are nice to have.

 - How to get to Svartisen glacier?

-- Any accomodation nearby Svartisen?
+- Accomodation nearby Svartisen?

 You can do the trip to Svartisen as a day-trip from Bodø.
 Staying at least one night near the glacier is recommended.
 Simply because of its very nice surroundings.